The Last Stand

 Published by Sonia Nicholson

-Sonia Nicholson is an archivist, executive assistant, and writer.
-She was born and raised in Osoyoos, British Columbia, Canada and studied French and Spanish at the University of Victoria.
-She lives in Victoria, British Columbia with her husband, two children, and two rescue dogs.
-Follow her on Twitter @nicholsonsonia_
+Sonia Nicholson is an author and archivist.
+A Portuguese Canadian, she was born and raised in Osoyoos, British Columbia.
+She studied French and Spanish at the University of Victoria and continues to call Victoria home.
+Follow her on Facebook at @sonianicholsonauthor